teknologi-umum/blog/content/the-basics-of-go.md

 patterns that you could implement in Go.

 If you've seen the formatting of Go, yes, we use the `gofmt` to lint and format the style of Go codes.
 And yes, all of us hate it, because it's opinionated.
-But, hey, we all also loved it because of that reason.
+But hey, we all also love it because of that reason.
 It provides consistency across projects.

 Some problem surrounding Go programming language when it's compared to other programming languages should be ignored